 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-This is infection within the renal pelvis, usually accompanied by infection within the renal parenchyma.
-The source of sepsis is often ascending infection from the bladder but haematogenous spread can also occur.
+Acute pyelonephritis is infection within the renal pelvis, usually accompanied by infection within the renal parenchyma.
+The source of the infection is often ascending infection from the bladder but haematogenous spread can also occur.
 The usual organisms are the same as for lower urinary tract infection (UTI) - eg, Escherichia coli, Klebsiella spp., Proteus spp., Enterococcus spp.
 Unusual organisms are occasionally seen - eg, mycobacteria, yeasts and fungi and opportunistic pathogens such as Corynebacterium urealyticum.
-Repeated attacks of acute pyelonephritis can lead to chronic pyelonephritis.
+Repeated attacks of acute pyelonephritis can lead to chronic pyelonephritis, which involves destruction and scarring of renal tissue due to repeated inflammation.

 - Add notes to any clinical page and create a reflective diary